bblodfon/MyFirstWebProject/README.md

 # MyFirstWebProject
 Learning how to use HTML, CSS, JavaScript, AJAX, PHP and Google APIs, all in one project!
+Some notes:

-In order to run all the examples, have an apache-php+AJAX enabled server with the proper permissions for the files (products.xml needs write permissions).
-Launch apache or XAMPP, unzip the 1st_Web_assignment.zip file in C:\xampp\htdocs (XAMPP) or in /var/www (Apache in Linux) and run on a Browser: localhost/1st_Web_assignment/1st_Web_assignment.html.
+- In order to run all the examples, have an apache-php+AJAX enabled server with the proper permissions for the files (products.xml needs write permissions for the exercise No4).
-Navigate through the exercises and have fun!
+- Click [here](http://bblodfon.github.io/MyFirstWebProject/1st_Web_assignment.html) to see the project/exercises online - note that exercise No 4 needs a server-side working also, which the github hosting does not provide.